-The Modelica Fuel Cell Library is used to model, simulate, analyze and control fuel cell design, especially for PEMFC (Polymer Electrolyte Membrane) and SOFC (Solid Oxide) systems.
+The Modelica Fuel Cell Library (FCL) is used to model, simulate, analyze and control fuel cell design and operation, especially for PEMFC (Polymer Electrolyte Membrane) and SOFC (Solid Oxide) fuel cell systems.

 It contains the essential components needed to research, design and configure fuel cell systems, including components, subsystems, templates and media.

-The flexibility of the tool, the extended code, and examples implemented in the library make it easy to get started and useful in a wide range of applications.
+The flexibility of the tool, the extended code, the graphical user interface and examples make FCL easy to get started and useful in a wide range of applications.

-The Modelica Fuel Cell Library is a valuable tool for all industries that work with fuel-cell stacks and PEMFC and SOFC systems, including manufacturers, operators, consultancy companies and universities.
+The Modelica Fuel Cell Library is a valuable tool for all industries and academia that work with fuel cell stacks and PEMFC and SOFC systems, including manufacturers, operators, consultancy companies and universities.

-The main applications cover aerospace, automotive och power generation.
-Typical challenges are: system design, fast dynamics due to reactions and start-up sequence.
+Typical challenges are: system design, controls system verification (HIL/SIL), fast dynamics due to reactions and start-up sequence.

-Both detailed systems and real-time simulations are possible with the Fuel Cell Library.
+Both detailed systems modeling and real-time simulations are possible with the Fuel Cell Library.